Autism and the Indiana Environment Blog

 Autism's generation gap, a lesson re-learned

-MOUNT VERNON, IND. -- Every conversation I've had with parents of autistic Americans has been riddled with salient moments, when essential truths are revealed about this extraordinarily complex developmental disorder.
+MOUNT VERNON, IND. -- Every conversation I've had with parents of Americans with autism has been riddled with salient moments, when essential truths are revealed about this extraordinarily complex developmental disorder.
 "Ah ha!" moments, so to speak.
 Such was the case with my July 2 conversation with Lisa Roach, who lives just outside the Ohio River town of Mount Vernon, Ind.

 I had driven to the Posey County capital with Bloomington Alternative intern Megan Erbacher, who had grown up just down the road and has been friends with Roach's daughter Chelsea since childhood.
 Lisa's oldest, 26-year-old Travis, has Asperger's Disorder, which is commonly known as "high-functioning autism."
 While his symptoms had been evident for years, Travis wasn't diagnosed until he was 8.
 At that time, Lisa learned Travis was the first autistic child in the Mount Vernon school system.